apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Mass casualties’ as UN shelter struck amid intense fighting in Khan Younis**
+**Russia risked lives in downed plane, Volodymyr Zelensky says**

-You can read more about it [here](https://www.cnn.com/2024/01/24/middleeast/khan-younis-gaza-un-shelter-strike-intl/index.html).
+You can read more about it [here](https://www.bbc.com/news/world-europe-68083739).

 ## Requirements
 - Python 3.8